 Kanna slowly turned to look at the naked woman who was leaning against the door next to her.
 Goda’s face was empty again, unconcerned, the face of someone swimming in an eternal moment that never ended.

-When Goda lashed out at her, Kanna did not waste her time acting shocked.
-She met Goda’s kiss with an open mouth, even as the woman dug her fingers into the back of Kanna’s head and roughly took a handful of her hair.
-Goda groaned into that mouth.
+Kanna drew in a sharp breath.
+Primal fear washed through her, but she did not dare recoil when Goda took hold of her throat.
+She met Goda’s kiss with an open mouth, even as the woman roughly took a handful of Kanna’s hair with her free hand and dug her fingers sharply into Kanna’s scalp.
+Goda groaned into her.
 Kanna felt the sound shooting into her bones through her teeth.
-She let the giant press her hard against the wall.

 Goda pulled back and pressed her hand to her own mouth.
 In her eyes, there was no pain, not even the ghost of a wince.
 She only looked serious, her eyes locked on Kanna’s face.
 She was mirroring Kanna’s focused stare, a stare of desire that was free from need or expectation—only a knowing.